 The Monument lies within the western Great Plains in an area that was once almost continuous mixed and short grass prairie and that is now largely utilized for farming and ranching.
 The Monument lands encompass two large, cliff-rimmed, bluffs: Scotts Bluff and South Bluff.
 Most of the land within the boundary is in native mixed-grass prairie with some previously disturbed areas harboring a variety of non-native vegetation.
-There is also an area of mostly barren badlands between the north base of Scotts Bluff and the North Platte River.
+There is also an area of mostly barren badlands at the northern base of Scotts Bluff and an area of riparian vegatation along the North Platte River.

 While the region's landscape and that of the Monument are very different than they were 150 years ago, the Monument remains a home for many species of plants and animals.
 Read more about the plants, animals and geology of Scotts Bluff National Monument by using the links below.